mirage/mirage-www/tmpl/blog/introducing-irmin.md

-## Introducing Irmin

-> This is the first post in a series which will describe Irmin, the new storage layer of Mirage 2.0.
-In this post, I will give an high-level description on the project and its overall architecture.
-Later posts will detail how to use Irmin in real systems.
+> This is the first post in a series which will describe [Irmin][irmin], the new Git-like storage layer for Mirage OS 2.0.
+This post gives a high-level description on Irmin and its overall architecture, and later posts will detail how to use Irmin in real systems.

-[Irmin][irmin] is a library to persist and synchronize distributed data structures both on disk and in memory.
-It enables a style of programming very similar to the [Git](git) workflow, where distributed *agents* fork, fetch, merge and push data between each-other.
-The general idea is that you want every active "agent" to get a local (partial) copy of a global database and always be very explicit about how and when data are shared and migrated.
+[Irmin][irmin] is a library to persist and synchronize distributed data structures both on-disk and in-memory.
+It enables a style of programming very similar to the [Git](git) workflow, where distributed nodes fork, fetch, merge and push data between each other.
+The general idea is that you want every active node to get a local (partial) copy of a global database and always be very explicit about how and when data is shared and migrated.

-Irmin is *not*, stricly speaking, a proper database engine.
-Indeed, it is, as all others components of the Mirage OS, a collection of libraries designed to solve different flavors of the challenges raised by the [CAP][cap] theorem.
-Each application can then pick the right combination of libraries to solve its specific use-case.
-More precisely, Irmin consists of a core of well-defined low-level constructs and design principles, which specify how data might persist and be shared.
-It also define algorithms to synchronize efficiently those distributed low-level constructs.
-And finally, it offers a collection of useful higher-level data structures that can be used transparently by developers, i.e., without having to know precisely how Irmin works underneath.
+Irmin is *not*, strictly speaking, a full database engine.
+It is, as are all others components of the Mirage OS, a collection of libraries designed to solve different flavors of the challenges raised by the [CAP][cap] theorem.
+Each application can select the right combination of libraries to solve its particular distributed problem.
+More precisely, Irmin consists of a core of well-defined low-level data structures that  specify how data should be persisted and be shared across nodes.
+It defines algorithms for efficient synchronization of those distributed low-level constructs.
+It also builds a collection of higher-level data structures (like persistent [mergeable queues][merge-queues]) that can be used by developers without having to know precisely how Irmin works underneath.

-Irmin does not make strong assumptions on how the low-level constructs are implemented.
-This makes the system very portable: what I explain below holds for in-memory databases and for fancy disk serialization like disk browser local-storage or the Git format.
+Since it's a part of Mirage OS, Irmin does not make strong assumptions on the OS environment that it runs in.
+This makes the system very portable, and the details below hold for in-memory databases as well as for slower persistent serialization such as SSDs, hard drives, web browser local storage, or even the Git file format.

 ### Persistent Data Structures

 Persistent data structures are well known and used pervasively in many different areas.
-The *Programming Languages* community has investigated the concepts [widely][okasaki] -- and this is [not limited][shallow] to functional programming folks -- in the meantime, the *Systems* community experimented with various persistent strategies for memory and storage, such and [copy-on-write][cow] filesystems.
-In all of these systems, the main concern is to optimize the space complexity by maximizing the sharing of immutable sub-structures.
+The programming language community has investigated the concepts [widely][okasaki] (and this is [not limited][shallow] to functional programming), and in the meantime, the systems community experimented with various persistent strategies such as [copy-on-write][cow] filesystems.
+In most of these systems, the main concern is how to optimize the space complexity by maximizing the sharing of immutable sub-structures.

-Irmin design ideas share roots with previous works on persistent data structures, as it provides an efficient way to *fork* data structures, but it also explores new strategies and mechanisms to be able to efficiently *merge* back these forked structures.
+The Irmin design ideas share roots with previous works on persistent data structures, as it provides an efficient way to *fork* data structures, but it also explores new strategies and mechanisms to be able to efficiently *merge* back these forked structures.
 This offers programming constructs very similar to the Git workflow.

 Irmin focuses on two main aspects:

-(i) *Semantics*, what properties the resulting merged objects should verify; and (ii) *Complexity*, how to design efficient merge and synchronization primitives, taking advantage of the immutable nature of the underlying objects.
+* **Semantics**: what properties the resulting merged objects should verify.

+* **Complexity**: how to design efficient merge and synchronization primitives, taking advantage of the immutable nature of the underlying objects.

 Although it is pervasively used, *data persistence* has a very broad and fuzzy meaning.
-In this blog post, I will refer to data persistence as a way:
+In this blog post, I will refer to data persistence as a way for:

-- For a single process, to lazily populate a process memory on startup -- you need this when you want the process to be able to resume while holding part of its previous state if it crashes
+- a single process to lazily populate a process memory on startup.
+  You need this when you want the process to be able to resume while holding part of its previous state if it crashes

-- For concurrent processes, to share references between objects living in a global pool of data.
-Sharing references, as opposed to sharing value, leads to better performance and allow different processes to concurrently update a shared store.
+- concurrent processes to share references between objects living in a global pool of data.
+Sharing references, as opposed to sharing values, reduces memory copies and allow different processes to concurrently update a shared store.

 In both cases, you need a global pool of data (the Irmin *block store*)